 - Private fenced pitches, especially for anxious or reactive dogs

 - No electric hook-ups available

 4. Fermanagh, Northern Ireland

 There’s no shortage of wide-open spaces to explore while on a road trip through Fermanagh County.
 There’s also no shortage of lakes, which are particularly appealing to any of your fellow road trippers who happen to be dogs!
-This county is also a land of spectacular scenery, outdoor adventures, and city escapes with an abundance of dog-friendly attractions along the way.
+This county is also a land of spectacular scenery, outdoor adventures, and city escapes, with an abundance of dog-friendly attractions along the way.

-When it comes to gentle walks in the countryside, The Fermanagh Lakelands, Castlecoole Lake Walk Trail, Florence Court, and Castle Archdale Forest are some of the top spots.
+When it comes to gentle walks in the countryside, The Fermanagh Lakelands, Castlecoole Lake Walk Trail, Florence Court, and Castle Archdale Forest are some top spots.
 Enniskillen Dog Exercise Park is a great place for your dog to let loose off-leash.
 Perhaps your dog fancies a day on the lake?
 Hire a dog-friendly boat from Erne Boat Hire and set out for an adventure on the water.